Manual

 Using context

-First, let's define a new context MyCtx that can store the previously requested data.
+First, let's define a new context BinanceCtx that can store the previously requested data, and a custom price type BinancePair that holds only the symbol name (no price value).

 using CcyConv